• Skip to main content

 FOR THE CHOCOLATE SANDWICH COOKIES

-• Unsalted butter – using unsalted butter allows you to control the total quantity of salt in the recipe.
-Salt content in salted butter varies from brand to brand.
+Unsalted butter – Using unsalted butter allows you to control the total quantity of salt in the recipe.
 Melting the butter makes this a really easy cookie recipe to whip together without a mixer.
-Using melted butter also gives you a more chewy, dense cookie.
+It also gives you a more chewy, dense cookie.

-• Egg - For binding and fat.
-Should be at room temperature prior to adding.
+Egg - One large egg should be at room temperature prior to adding.

-• Mascarpone cheese - The mascarpone provides fat, flavor and moisture to the cookies.
-It should be added chilled, directly from the fridge.
-It's soft enough that you can incorporate it into the batter while cold with no issue.
+Mascarpone cheese - The mascarpone should be added chilled, directly from the fridge.
+It's soft enough to incorporate it into the batter while cold with no issue.

 FOR THE COFFEE MASCARPONE FROSTING